 It’s a big dream that started 3,542 miles away from London, England in small town America — Sicklerville, New Jersey — where, as a boy, Burroughs brought home a school flyer promoting local youth wrestling.

 “I will never forget the day,” he said.
-“I was intrigued by it.
-I took it home and asked my mom if she would take me to practice.”
+“I took it home and asked my mom if she would take me to practice.”

 The seed was planted.
 In August 2012, the journey that started two decades earlier in the modest suburb of Philadelphia had reached its destination: the 2012 Summer Olympics.